Sunday, 28 December 2014

 Food Under Beds

-Question: I have always stored food under my bed and have just found out that one shouldn't place food there.
+Question: I have always stored food under my bed and recently learned that this is not recommended.
 Do I need to dispose of it?

-Answer: The Gemara (Pesachim 112a) writes that one shouldn't store food under a bed, as a ruach ra’ah, evil spirit, will pass over it.
-While the Shulchan Aruch (YD 116:5) paskens this way, Rambam (Hilchos Rotzeach 12:5) gives a different reason as he holds that this evil spirit no longer exists (See Lechem Mishne, Hilchos Shevisas Asor 3:2).
+Answer: The Gemara (Pesachim 112a) advises against storing food under a bed, as it is believed that a ruach ra’ah (evil spirit) will pass over it.
+The Shulchan Aruch (YD 116:5) upholds this ruling.
+However, Rambam (Hilchos Rotzeach 12:5) offers a different perspective, suggesting that this evil spirit no longer exists (see Lechem Mishne, Hilchos Shevisas Asor 3:2).

-R’ Ovadia Yosef (Yabia Omer 1: YD 9) writes that as the Vilna Gaon and many others were stringent, if one did inadvertently place food under a bed, one should dispose of it.
-If the food was expensive, however, one may rely on the more lenient authorities.
-There are other factors, however, which would make the food permissible, including if the food was raw, if it was a child’s bed, or a carpeted / tiled floor (Yabia Omer 1: YD 10; Tzitz Eliezer 10:35).
+R’ Ovadia Yosef (Yabia Omer YD 1:9) states that as the Vilna Gaon and others were stringent about this practice, if food is inadvertently placed under a bed, it should ideally be discarded.
+However, if the food is expensive, one may rely on more lenient poskim.
+Other factors that may permit the food include if it was raw, stored under a child’s bed, or if the floor was carpeted or tiled (Yabia Omer YD 1:10; Tzitz Eliezer 10:35).

 Eating in a Non-Kosher Restaurant